ObjectMatrix/jerkface/README.md

       - `options`: _(optional)_ an object that can be provided to further customize how `jerkface` treats a binding.
 Keys include:

         - `dependencies`: _(optional)_ an object where each key maps to the name of a key on the `dependencies` object argument on a bound constructor.
 See [Bound Constructors](#bound-constructors) for more information.
-If `target` is not a constructor function then setting the `dependencies` key will result in a `BindingConfigurationError` being thrown.
+If `target` is not a constructor function then setting the `dependencies` key will result in a `BindingError` being thrown.
 This key defaults to `null`.

         - `lifetime`: _(optional)_ how the lifetime of constructed object is to be managed.
 This value is always a string, and can be either `"singleton"` or `"transient"`.
 If `lifetime` is set to `"transient"`, then an instance of `target` is new'ed up every time `resolve()` is called.
 If `lifetime` is set to `"singleton"`, which is the default, then a single instance is created.
-If the `target` argument is not a constructor function, and this option is set, then `BindingConfigurationError` is thrown.
+If the `target` argument is not a constructor function, and this option is set, then `BindingError` is thrown.

         - `params`: _(optional)_ an array of additional parameters expected by the constructor function specified by `target`.
 See [Bound Constructors](#bound-constructors) for more information.

     + `Container.prototype.bindAll(base, dependencies)`: supplements all bindings where a `target` constructor function is derived from `base` with additional dependencies.

       For example, lets assume `ClassA` extends `ClassB`, and `ClassA` is bound to the name `a`.  `ClassA` also has a dependency to a binding named `foo`.  `ClassB` is configured using `bindAll()`, and specifies the binding `bar` as a dependency.
 When the binding `a` is resolved, `ClassA` will be new'ed with both `foo` and `bar` in its `dependencies` map.

+      This method returns its instance of `Container`.
+This allows multiple calls to be easily chained together.

       _Parameters_